sassoftware/viya4-deployment/README.md

 ### Examples

-- I have a new cluster, deployed using [Viya 4 IaC for Azure](https://github.com/sassoftware/viya4-iac-azure) project, and want to install everything using docker
+- I have a new cluster, deployed using one of the Viya4 IAC projects, and want to install everything using docker

   ```bash
   docker run \